Blize/Blize/README.md

-# ✨ welcome ✨
+# ✨ Hey ✨

- Here some informations about me:
+ Welcome to my profile here are some informations about me:

 ## Projects